MikeHopley/ftl-ships-strategy/index.md

 Weapons are good early on, but a little awkward to upgrade.
 In particular, Heavy Crystal doesn’t play well with beams.
 Although inaccurate against small rooms, Swarm Missiles can fire before almost any enemy weapon.
 Use them to reduce damage and risk, especially early on.

 Remember to use your Crystal tactically when defending against boarders!
 You have good boarding crew, so a teleporter is a good fallback plan if weapons are lacking.

+[Defence drones work well on this ship](https://i.imgur.com/xtqlP7k.jpg), as all rooms are outside the blind spot.

 ### Balance Mod